Subaru-PFS/ics_xcuActor/docs/source/MOXA.rst

 configuration pulldown to DHCP.
 Click Submit at the bottom of the page.

-[ Optionally perform other configuration now, or do that later after the restart. ]

 Hit Save/Restart and (quickly) plug the MOXA into the normal Ethernet.
 It should appear at the DHCP-given address in a few seconds.
-If you want to configure more, connect to the web server at the new address.
+To continue with configuration, connect to the web server at the new address.

 One other change applies to all ports on all MOXAs: they must be set